mchung/heroku-buildpack-wordpress/README.markdown

     -----> Wordpress app detected

 The buildpack will detect your app as `Wordpress` if it has a `wp-config.php` in the root directory.
 If you look at Wordpress on Heroku, you'll also see a `config` directory that has an `nginx.conf.erb` and `php.ini` configuration files.
 These files are copied over at deploy time.
 You may modify them to fit your own needs.

+The `support` directory contains compilation and deployment assets.

+* *package_nginx* - Used to compile and upload the latest version of Nginx to S3
+* *package_php* - Used to compile and upload the latest version of PHP to S3
+* *wordup* - Helper script.
+Used to create and destroy instances of Wordpress on Heroku.